studioLaCosaNostra/blog/source/_posts/Prerender-angular-application-generate-static-pages.md

 ```

-We also need to add new entry to the wepack so that it can generate the final file `prerender.js`
+Now add the main code that performs prerender of our subpages. (you also need to install additional library to create subfolders `npm install mkdirp @types/mkdirp`)

 ```javascript
 // Work around for https://github.com/angular/angular-cli/issues/7200